zenria/binrep/README.md

 ```

 Signature is generated as follow:
-- concatenate the name, checksum, and checksum_method of each file, in the order they appear in the files field,
+- concatenate the name and checksum of each file, in the order they appear in the files field,
 - convert the string to UTF-8 bytes
 - sign the UTF-8 bytes with the private key and the signature_method
 - output the result to base64.